burgrp/nanook-mb/README.md

 There may be two separate cables for each analog sensors board, or there may be single cable shared by both analog sensors boards.

 ### Analog sensors board to temperature sensors (#14, #15, #16, #17, #24, #25, #26, #27)
+Temperatures are measured by NTC 10K 1% 3950 thermistors.

-There are waterproof NTC thermistors with JST-XH connectors available.
+There are waterproof thermistors with JST-XH connectors available.
 They may be used directly with no additional crimping needed.

 ![Waterproof NTC with JST-XH](images/ntc.jpg)